kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 Since expressions are always in a predefined order, and so are statements, we avoid the whole problem.
 I guess I'll have to compromise and say that the statements as listed in the method invocation is how the operators are run.
 That seems fine.

+I'm still a little annoyed by the type of arrays.
+Arrays are of a compile-time constant size.
+Yet we induce their sizes from constexpr arrays.
+But we also pass this type information on.
+But array size can't change...
+Hmm.
+That's interesting.
+Why not make the entire array size implicit?
+This avoids the ugly syntax too.
+What about methods using arrays to iterate?
+Well, they can use the provided size.
+This avoids a lot of trouble.

+	array 32u a([1 \2 3+3 4 \5]);

+This seems fine.
+It avoids the lookahead with `[` in expressions.
+This is nice.
+Let the compiler instead infer what the size is.
+This used in conjunctions with methods.